SimpleX

 Current status/planning: Roadmap (external)

-To the SimpleX protocol: Github (external)
+To the SimpleX protocol: Documentation (external), Github (external)

-Comparison with other protocols: Github (external)
+Comparison with other protocols: Github (external) and discussion on this at Reddit (external)

 About the attack scenario: Thread model (external)